 Non-extradition countries won’t hand over their citizens to other nations.
 They either refuse or have laws against it.
-Some countries either have laws that ban extraditing their own citizens or don’t have formal extradition treaties with other nations.
+Some countries either have laws that ban the extradition of their own citizens or don’t have formal extradition treaties with other nations.
 This allows people who commit crimes in one country to flee to another.
 If there are no official extradition treaties, they can avoid legal consequences.
 Globally, many nations, including Cuba, Ecuador, and Venezuela, fall into this category.

 Some people may experience unfair legal treatment.
 They may face charges driven by politics or threats of torture at home.
 In such cases, non-extradition countries can serve as safe havens.